ByrumLab/proteoDA/README.md

 vignette when you install, which you can access by running `browseVignettes(package = "proteoDA")`.
 However, building the vignettes requires some additional software dependencies.
-If you run into issues when installing the vignettes, you can set `build_vignettes = FALSW` and find a pre-built `.html` version of the tutorial in the `vignettes` folder on [GitHub](https://github.com/ByrumLab/proteoDA).
+If you run into issues when installing the vignettes, you can set `build_vignettes = FALSE` and find a pre-built `.html` version of the tutorial in the `vignettes` folder on [GitHub](https://github.com/ByrumLab/proteoDA).